 Getting around Nashville

-With an exception of taking the WeGo public transit bus from the airport to Downtown Nashville on our first night, we used Uber and Lyft to get around Nashville.
+With an exception of taking the WeGo public transportation bus from the airport to Downtown Nashville on our first night, we used Uber and Lyft to get around Nashville.
 On average, we spent between $7-18 for rides and the most expensive was about $40 getting to our hotel from Downtown on Friday night.
-Since we’re go-with-the-flow travelers on short trips, we appreciated when our drivers gave food and activity recommendations.
+Since we’re go-with-the-flow travelers on a short trip, we appreciated when our drivers gave food and activity recommendations.

 How We Spent Two Days in Nashville, Tennessee

-Since we were visiting Nashville for two days, we wanted to do as much as we could with our limited time.
+Since we were visiting Nashville for two days, we wanted to check out the best things to do in Nashville and as much as we could with our limited time.
+Instead of creating a 2 day itinerary, we decided to let the locals give us suggestions for a self-guided tour.
 Here is how we spent 2 days in Nashville and other suggestions that you can add to any weekend in Nashville itinerary.

 Visit the Museums

-One thing that is a must wherever I go is to shop locally.
-Part of our weekend in Nashville was spent in several local shops to buy jewelry and accessories for ourselves, friends, and family and took fun photos at Music City Creative Co.
+One thing that is a must wherever I go is to buy something at a local gift shop.
+Part of our weekend in Nashville was spent in several local shops to buy jewelry and accessories for ourselves, friends, and family, and took fun photos at Music City Creative Co.
 I bought some cute bracelets from this boutique and Kris bought a hat from Trail West on Broadway.

 Where to Eat in Nashville